-2.27 GRADE POINT AVERAGE (GPA)
+2.25 GRADE POINT AVERAGE (GPA)

 "GPA" stands for "grade point average."
 A student's GPA includes all of his or her semester averages earned throughout high school (9-12).
-This becomes important to many students because the GPA is used to determine entrance into many school organizations such as Beta Club, Leo Club, and others.
-GPAs are also one of the most important aspects of college admissions and scholarship competitions.
+This is important to many students because the GPA is used to determine entrance into many school organizations such as Beta Club, Leo Club, and others.
+GPAs are also an important aspect of college admissions and scholarship competitions.